JustBows/ElectionsApp/README.md

-# ElectionsApp
+** ElectionsApp

-An application that helps manage Polish  parliamentary elections, made in Oracle Apex
+An application that could help in managing parliamentary elections in Poland, created in Oracle Apex